 This is the paragraph in the NHS booklet that made me stop and think:

-If, like me, you’ve been alarmed at the number of women you know who’ve had treatment for breast cancer this paragraph makes sense.
+If you’ve been alarmed at the increased number of women you know who’ve had treatment for breast cancer this paragraph makes sense.
 Breast screening produces a significant number of women diagnosed with duct carcinoma in situ (DCIS) – something that was rarely found before screening began.
 DCIS may never develop into a life threatening cancer but once discovered it is treated just-in-case.
 Like my lump back in 1993.
 Only this time treatment could include a mastectomy and debilitating chemo or radio therapy.
-I decided to do a bit more digging on the internet.
+I decided to do a bit more digging.

 Surgical oncologist, Professor Michael Baum, one of the architects of the original breast screening programme, argued in 2016 that ‘mammograms do more harm than good’.
 His thesis, which you can read in the Hippocratic Post describes screening for breast cancer as ‘a short history of a big mistake’.
 It is his view that ‘too many healthy women are harmed by breast cancer screening’.
 He campaigned for the new leaflet which now reads as in invitation rather than a summons to breast screening units.